maja-burrack/maja-burrack.github.io/_posts/2025-07-24-multilevel-modelling.md

   15 │ IFSC World Cup Curitiba 2025  female   MATSUFUJI Anon          49.5     50.9      -1.4
   16 │ IFSC World Cup Curitiba 2025  female   SANDERS Nekaia          34.8     47.7     -12.9
 ```
 The predictions are very similar to the predictions we obtained from the R model, which is expected.
 I specified some pretty weak priors for the Bayesian model in the hopes that it would yield similar results.

+A lot more could be said about this Bayesian model, but that's beyond the scope of this post.

+## Endnote
+I only read up on multilevel models because I had to deal with one at work, but I am pleased to realise how closely it's tied with Bayesian statistics, which I have been spending quite some time reading up on recently.

+Most of what I know about multilevel models, I learned from {% cite gelmanMultilevel %}.
+I have only read parts of it, but I highly recommend it.

+---

+## References
+{% bibliography --cited %}

+## Footnotes
+[^1]: The groups are basically treated completely separately.
+I've built models like this before for work.
+Once, I estimated the price elasticities for *each* product in an assortment like this.
+I had a lot of data available, so the results were pretty good.
+But it might have made sense to treat some of the products as part of a larger group (such as a product category) and model in away that allows the sharing of information across products.
+That's basically what multilevel modelling is.
+[^2]: I don't even know Julia, but I recently attended a Julia meetup and everyone's excitement about the language rubbed off on me.
+I had to try it.
+(Actually, I don't know R very well, either.
+Everywhere I have worked have been python houses, but it's nice exploring other options).